 One obvious limitation of this study is that the study group was composed of medical students and not surgical residents.
 Thus, whether the results are transferable between these groups remain unanswered.
 Second, the amount of time to practice may be an additional limitation with respect to how the subjects would perceive their training, regardless of the presence of a supervisor or not.
 Previous studies, however, have shown that only a few trials are needed to reach an acceptable level of proficiency [43, 44].
 Third, prior to the study, no power calculation was performed.
-However, our study with 20 participants far exceeded earlier and frequently cited randomized controlled studies within this field that, at most, involved no more than 16 participants (Seymour et al. 2002, n=16; Grantcharov et al. 2004, n=16; Ahlberg et al. 2007, n=13) [2–4].
+However, our study with 20 participants exceeded earlier and frequently cited randomized controlled studies within this field that, at most, involved no more than 16 participants (Seymour et al. 2002, N=16; Grantcharov et al. 2004, N=16; Ahlberg et al. 2007, N=13) [2–4].
 Nevertheless, the benefit of a power calculation prior to the study is reasonable, especially when performing subgroup analyses.
 The randomization divided the participants into two groups with 10 participants in each group.
-Only medical students were enrolled, but unfortunately due to the lack of gender stratification, with more male subjects ending up in the VGT group.
-Moreover, prior video-gaming experience was also more frequent in the VGT group compared with the CG.
+Only medical students were enrolled, but unfortunately due to the lack of gender stratification, with more male subjects ending up in the TM group.
+Moreover, prior video-gaming experience was also more frequent in the TM group compared with the CG.
 Males, rather than females, presented a higher level of computer gaming experience (Figure 4).
 By including a larger number of participants and using block randomization, the risk of a selection bias would have been covered.
+Also, the fact that there was only one mentor that conducted the mentoring in the study could have impacted the outcome.
+However, since this was a rather small study with only 10 students getting TM, we believe that having only one mentor improved the continuity of the study.
+In future studies with more participants, however, we believe it may be beneficial to include additional mentors to reduce the importance of the mentors’ skill on the outcome.
 Furthermore, when working with technical and online solutions, the risk of internet-connection and electrical/technical failures exist, which could jeopardize and/or delay training including any attempts of feedback.
-Finally, the limited number of participants is something that can make statistical calculations somewhat uncertain, but since we did matched pair analyses where each person is his or her own control, this uncertainty is compensated for to a certain degree.
+Finally, the limited number of participants is something that can make statistical calculations somewhat uncertain, but since we used matched pair analyses where each person is his or her own control, this uncertainty is compensated for to a certain degree.
+Also, the issue of financing TM teaching is an important point that has not been touched upon and where there can be big differences both between different countries and healthcare systems.

 Conclusions

-Our study shows that overall, video-guided tutoring was well received by the whole test group for which the score on the question “Will like sim-training” went from 73.3% on the VAS-scale to 89.2% in reply to the question “I liked the sim-training” (P < 0.0001; matched pairs).
-Furthermore, our study shows that VGT had a positive impact on the more complex simulation task, Rope Race, regarding precision and performance in the laparoscopic simulator, Simball Box.
-We claim that surgical video-guided simulator tutoring over long distances could be a viable way to both motivate and increase laparoscopic basic skills training in the future, not least in female students and surgeons.
+Our study indicates that overall, tele-mentoring was well received by the students.
+Furthermore, our limited study suggests that TM had a positive impact on the presumably more complex Rope Race simulation task in the laparoscopic simulator, Simball Box.
+We suggest that surgical simulator tele-mentoring over long distances could be a viable way to both motivate and increase laparoscopic basic skills training in the future.
+Further studies with more participants, preferably surgical residents, and mentors are planned.

 List of abbreviations